 So, obviously bear all that in mind, but if you do want to go the shared hosting route in an effort to make some serious savings, which are the best providers to plump for?
 Read on and find out.

-This is another web host which caters for the more budget-minded, and of course that’s never a bad thing.
+This web host caters for the more budget-minded, and of course, that’s never a bad thing.
 Although do note that you only get the really cheap prices when signing up for longer term lengths with HostGator, so something of a commitment is required for the best savings here.

 The good news is that you get plenty for your money, and no annoying limitations, so even the basic plan allows for unlimited bandwidth, web space, email accounts and more.
 A 99.9% uptime guarantee is also good to see.